William-Laverty/LuaKit-for-Swift/README.md

 # Lua Integration in Swift

 ## Overview
-This allows seamless integration of Lua scripting capabilities within Swift applications.
+This Swift Package allows seamless integration of Lua scripting capabilities within Swift applications.
 It provides a comprehensive suite of functionalities, utilities, and examples to facilitate the interaction between Swift and Lua scripts.

 ## File Structure